netlify-marco/auto-annotated-portfolio/content/pages/index.md

     variant: variant-a
     title: Experiences through the technical assessment
     subtitle: ''
-    text: >
+    text: >-
-      1. Talk about how you made your site and why you chose the tools you did.
+      ### Talk about how you made your site and why you chose the tools you did.
       Briefly explain one challenge you experienced in setting up this site and how you overcame it.

         Tools used:
         *   VS Code- Ubuntu Desktop 24.04
         *   Github and git

-        About the site
+        About the site:

         *   I made this site using the predefinied template auto-anotated-portfolio
         *   I used VS Code and Ubuntu as these required the least amount of setup and I am already familiar with these tools.

-      2. What did you think of our service during the time you used it?
-Provide some constructive criticism or some features that impressed you.
+      ### What did you think of our service during the time you used it?
+Provide
+      some constructive criticism or some features that impressed you.

         *   The simplicity of deploying a site to the platform is a major plus.

         *   It was easier to deploy a new site than setting up a temporary github account with VS Code for this assignment

-      3. Rank your 5 favorite and 5 least favorite activities from this list:
+      ### Rank your 5 favorite and 5 least favorite activities from this list:
       <https://gist.github.com/laurajodz/592402a6336410377dee1a744af846ab5>

         *   5 Favorites Activities: